kk-chaiyapuk/Fraud_Detection-Credit_Card_Transaction/README.md

 # Report - Fraud Detection Algorithm - Credit Card Transaction

+(There is no dataset provided.
+I only uploaded the code I used as well as the result.)

 ## Executive summary
 We utilized credit card transaction data from 2010 to create a credit card transaction fraud detection model that incorporated data from both credit card companies and merchants.
 Through out-of-time validation, we determined that the optimal threshold for fraud detection is a score cutoff of 4% of the total population.
 By adopting this threshold, we expect to achieve an estimated overall savings of $20,148,000, which considers the costs and benefits of fraud detection.
 Specifically, we anticipate a gain of $400 for every instance of fraud successfully detected, as well as a loss of $20 for each false positive.